Notcomplicated/web-stack-implementation-lamp/README.md

 Finally, you will see a notification telling you the deployment of your VM is complete.

+![](./images/deploymentcompleteimage.png)

-Voila! alas you have successfully deployed your first VM in the Azure portal.
+Voila!! alas you have successfully deployed your first VM in the Azure portal.
 Now you can view your newly created Azure VM by clicking "Go to resources at the bottom-left of your screen.

-![](./images/deploymentcompleteimage.png)
+# Connecting to your EC2 from your local PC

+**PLEASE NOTE** - Anchor tags < > will be used to indicate contents what must be replaced with your unique values.
+For example, if you have a file named "**keypair123.pem**" you must enter this information within the corresponding anchor tag: < **private-key-name**>

+Now let's connect to our VM!

+Begin by opening Terminal.
+Once you have opened Terminal, use the cd command to change into the directory that your key pair is located.
+This is usually the ~/Downloads directory.
+If you are having difficulty finding it, you can use the ls command to list the contents of your current directory.

+Once you have located the key pair, use the command below to activate the key file (.pem).
+This command will also change permissions (otherwise you may get the error “Bad Permissions”):

+$ sudo chmod 0400 <private-key-name>.pem

+When prompted, type the password for your local PC and press Enter on your keyboard.